Graham Reid | | 2 min read

 They came from Pennsylvania and had left from New York a few days previous.
 They had spent two days in Paris and he hadn't enjoyed it.
-Their character-filled hotel hadn't had a decent lift and they had been on the third floor "which of course isn't, it's the fourth" he said, because in the States the ground floor is considered the first.
+Their character-filled hotel hadn't had a decent lift and they had been on the third floor.

-He'd had to haul most of their luggage up the stairs because it wouldn't fit in the lift and he would be having a word to his travel agent at home who had recommended it.
+He'd had to haul most of their luggage up the stairs because it wouldn't fit in the tiny lift and he would be having a word to his travel agent at home who had recommended the place.

 It had been awkward getting around by Metro so they'd had to use taxis everywhere and they were expensive, the Louvre had been too big and too crowded, the food wasn't as good as they had expected -- and last night a guy had held him up with a knife and demanded money.

 Now they were going to Venice and would hire a car and drive around.
 That explains the baby's car seat, I said.